The fertile void

 On Being Still

 Success, hard work, ambition are all beautiful things that drive the world forward, create innovation and amazing startups.
-In these moments, your energy naturally turns outward, toward building, proving, stretching, creating, expanding.
+In these moments, your energy naturally turns outward, toward building, proving, stretching, creating, expanding, providing.

-The older I get, the less obvious it seems to me that we should always be maximizing.
-The same person can be highly driven in one phase and deeply uninterested in climbing in another.
+At the same time, the older I get, the less obvious it seems to me that we should always be in such periods, always be maximizing.
+The same person can be highly driven to climb mount Everest in one phase and deeply uninterested in snow in another.
 There are periods where we don't need (or maybe want) to be ambitious, where nothing is asking to be chased.

 Some body and mind states are not there to produce.
 They are there to restore proportion.